Athletic Trainers (ATs) are highly qualified, multi-skilled health care professionals. Trainers work with physicians to provide:

 Check out the Course Search for a full listing of courses available.

 Students Preparing to Transfer

-Barton Community College's Athletic Training curriculum is designed to provide the general education requirement and core Athletic Training courses for students who plan to transfer to a four year college or university to complete a bachelor's degree in Athletic Training or related field.
+Barton Community College's Athletic Training curriculum is designed to provide the general education requirement and core Athletic Training courses for students who plan to transfer to a four-year college or university to complete a Master's degree in Athletic Training or related field.
 Electives must meet the requirements of your transferring institution.
 Students should coordinate with their advisor for transfer requirements.